Soumik-Chandra/Portfolio_Website/Covid-19/readme.md

 Check out the Full Power BI dashboard [here](https://app.powerbi.com/view?r=eyJrIjoiZTM4OTBjNWUtZDM4Yi00MDcxLTgzMjktNWMzNTdmODRmMThiIiwidCI6ImVjZDkyNTVhLTQyZDUtNDEwYy04NTc0LTVjMjZkOTNkZmNhOSJ9)

-[Note: All the 3 pages of the dashboard contains gif files in order to view the gif files dynamically please write--browser_name://flags/]
+**Note:** All the 3 pages of the dashboard contains gif background which is dynamic.
+In order to view the dynamic background please do the following settings in your browser: **browser_name://flags/**  (e.g.- chrome://flags/)

-(e.g.- chrome://flags/)
+**GPU rasterization** will be **default**.
+Please change it to "**Disable**" and restart your browser.
+Then the gif back ground will be dynamic.
+Please see the [PowerBI community link](https://community.powerbi.com/t5/Desktop/GIF-not-working-once-report-is-published/td-p/2088013) for further details

 The data is updated till 22nd of August 2021.